WojciechZduniak09/RPSe/README.md

 ## Purpose of this software ##
   * This is rock paper scissors but with an extra move to play with.
 Basically, you can play either rock, paper, scissors or x, which you can fully customise (by a name and custom properties).
   * PvE is only available at this time.
-  * Current version: v0.3.0-alpha.3 (I don't know when I'm releasing this one).
   * This software is being made for educational purposes to learn C lang.
   * Development schedules are very unstable, so updates will probably be spaced out by a long time.